isomorphic-software/smartclient-node/README.md

 ### Configuration
 Installation process creates configuration file [conf/config.properties](conf/config.properties).
-Update this file with your values
+Update this file with your values.
 Server should be restarted for changes to take effect.

 ### Current status